Slow play on the golf course is a phenomenon seen at nearly all clubs and we’re no exception at Donnington Grove.

 - If you’re the type who likes to offer tips to playing partners, save it for the driving range – or only do so on the course when you’re sure that you’re not slowing down play (and sure that you’re not annoying your partners!).

-- If you are searching for a lost ball and are willing to spend a few minutes looking for it, allow the group behind to play through.
+- If you are searching for a lost ball and are willing to spend your allocated 3 minutes looking for it, allow the group behind to play through.

 - Don’t ask your playing partners to help you search for a lost ball – unless you are absolutely certain there is time for them to do so (e.g., there is no group behind waiting).
 If the course is crowded, your partners should continue moving forward, not slow things down further by stopping to help your search.
 If there is time for them to help you search, they should take their shot first and then come to help.